 All these aforementioned matters motivate me to work for SRHR and Family Planning.

 When we talk about family planning we tend to discuss the use of contraception, however, the topic is not confined to birth control.
 It is important for people to be informed on the bigger picture to see an improvement for the family’s economic condition and for better health of the mother and her children.

 Without educating the younger generation we can not achieve SDGs and Family Planning 2020 targets.
 As young people we make up for 50% of the whole population of India, therefore we are the future parents.
 If we are not educated then we will repeat the same population burst as the previous generation.

 I am currently collecting data from young people between the ages of 18-30 on knowledge, attitude and practice of Contraceptives, SRHR and family planning.

 I will be at the ICFP to gain more knowledge on family planning.
 I hope to find out how developing countries are moving positively towards the global goal indicators of family planning and how they have implemented the policies made by the UN and Family Planning 2020.
-I hope it will enable me to create an international network with scientists and organizations.
+I hope it will enable me to create an international network with scientists and organisations.

-After ICFP I hope I will be able to create a platform for young people to discuss the use the modern methods of contraception.
+After the ICFP I hope I will be able to create a platform for young people to discuss the use the modern methods of contraception.
 I want to create a place where we will have proper sexual and reproductive health rights and a place where every young person will have proper sex education.